WorldVistA/VistA/Documentation/Install/Vagrant.rst

 Where ${instance} is the name of the instance and {start,stop,restart} is the function you want to perform.

+The log files for EWD.js and EWDRest are located in /home/$instance/log/:

+ * ewdStartOut.log
+ * ewdStartErr.log
+ * ewdRestOut.log
+ * ewdRestErr.log

 Technical Details
 -----------------